WPDevelopers/notificationx/README.txt

 ## 🚀 BOOST CONVERSIONS WITH DIFFERENT NOTIFICATIONS ##

 1. **Sales Notifications:** With NotificationX, you can easily design attention-grabbing Sales Notifications to increase your sales rate.
-If you have WooCommerce or Easy Digital Downloads installed, you can display the recent purchases activity by other customers to influence the website visitors.
-[More source in Pro: LearnDash, Envato, Themeforest, CodeCanyon)]
+If you have WooCommerce or Easy Digital Downloads installed, you can display the recent purchase activity by other customers to influence the website visitors.
+[More sources in Pro: LearnDash, Envato, Themeforest, CodeCanyon)]

-2. **WP Comments:** Lets you show the recent comments made by users on your WordPress posts as a notification alert.
+2. **WP Comments:** Let you shows the recent comments made by users on your WordPress posts as a notification alert.
 This is helpful to gain immediate attention from your visitors to check out the specified posts.

 3. **WordPress/Woocommerce Reviews:** Showcase your Plugin/Theme reviews from WordPress.org & build credibility.
 [Source: WordPress, Freemius, WooCommerce & also ReviewX]

 4. **WordPress Download Count:** Display how many people have downloaded your product from WordPress.org recently.
 [Source: WooCommerce, EDD, Freemius, Envato]

-5. **Notification Bar:** With "Notification Bar", you can easily display nice looking special discount offer or important notice on your website.
+5. **Notification Bar:** With "Notification Bar", you can easily display a nice looking special discount offer or important notice on your website.
 Besides, you can even use a countdown timer to create a sense of urgency among your customers or users to hurry up.

 6. **Contact Form Notifications:** Display your favourite contact form popup notifications on websites and create urgency among your site visitors to get engaged with you.
 [Source: Contact Form 7, Ninja Forms, WPForms, Gravity Forms (PRO)]

 7. **Email Subscriptions [PRO]:** MailChimp notification lets you showcase the users who have subscribed to your MailChimp list as a popup on your website.
-[Source: MailChimp, ConvertKit]
+[Source: MailChimp, ConvertKit, ActiveCampaign]

 8. **CUSTOM NOTIFICATIONS [PRO]:** You can create advanced and customized notifications just the way you want using these options.